edunford/tidysynth/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-10-1.png" style="display: block; margin: auto;" />

-For most specific information, there is a significance table that can be extracted with one of the many `grab_` prefix functions.
+For more specific information, there is a significance table that can be extracted with one of the many `grab_` prefix functions.

 ``` r